One Thousand Days Transformed - The Campaign for Cedarville

 What are the clinical requirements for the specialty?

-There are 600 clinical hours required for the PNP area of focus.
-The clinical hours will be spread over three semesters to include 200 hours each semester.
+There are 800 clinical hours required, which will be spread over four semesters to include 200 hours each semester.
 The course content and clinical experience will be congruent with the clinical course.
-For example, NSG-6820 Advanced Concepts and Practice in the Pediatric Health Promotion students will learn and apply health promotion and disease prevention theories from an ecobiodevelopmental perspective.
+For example, NSG-6820: Advanced Concepts and Practice in the Pediatric Health Promotion students will learn and apply health promotion and disease prevention theories from an ecobiodevelopmental perspective.
 The students will be required to complete 200 hours of direct patient care.

 How do you match me with clinical preceptors?

 There are many variables that impact clinical placement choice including desired hours, geographic location, career goals, previous background, and preceptor/clinical site availability.
-An approved site has an educational affiliation agreement in place, has been evaluated by the PNP area of focus coordinator, and has a verbal commitment by the preceptor.
+An approved site has an educational affiliation agreement in place, has been evaluated by the PNP track coordinator, and has a verbal commitment by the preceptor.
 Preceptors must be qualified to provide clinical supervision in the population focus (MD, DO, APRN, PA).

 Is travel required as part of my clinical placements?